Moving Garner Forward

 Support for the bond program was overwhelming.
 Seventy-three percent (1,685 votes) voted for the Street and Sidewalk Improvement Bonds, 70 percent (1,682 votes) voted for Parks and Recreational Bonds, 66 percent (1,671 votes) voted for Redevelopment Bonds, and 75 percent (1,688 votes) voted for Public Safety and Services Facilities Bonds.

 There was a municipal property tax rate increase of 2.75 cents (implemented across two years--FY 2014-15 and FY 2015-16) to help service the bond debt.
-The Town's Revenue Savings Program, which dedicates a portion of annual revenue growth to support capital improvements such as bond projects, helped keep the tax rate increase lower than otherwise projected.
+The Town's Revenue Savings Program, which dedicates a portion of annual revenue growth to support capital improvements such as the bond projects, succeeded in keeping the tax rate increase lower than it otherwise would have been.

-Numerous projects funded by the bonds have been completed, most notably dugout covers and new concessions/restroom buildings at South Garner and Garner Recreational parks, the North Garner Dog Park (at Garner Recreational Park) and the new police station at 912 7th Ave.
+Numerous projects funded by the bonds have been completed, most notably the new Town Hall at 900 7th Ave., the police station at 912 7th Ave., dugout covers and new concessions/restroom buildings at South Garner and Garner Recreational parks, the Lake Benson and North Garner dog parks, and various sidewalk and street-lighting projects around town (see map below for more).